Benign Prostatic Hyperplasia (BPH)

 Traditional Procedures

-A transurethral resection of the prostate (TURP) is commonly used to treat BPH.
+A transurethral resection of the prostate (TURP) is commonly used as a treatment of BPH.
 With a TURP, a camera and cutting device are advanced into the penis.
 The prostatic urethra and the internal urinary sphincter are carved out and the urologist will continue cutting out tissue until he or she feels an adequate amount has been removed.

-While this is an effective procedure, some men experience erection difficulties and many men experience difficulty with ejaculation.
-One study found that 5.8% of patients with previously good sexual function, reported a worsening of erectile function and retrograde ejaculation was reported by 48% of those sexually active after TURP.
-[1] Additionally, the procedure has a significant risk of bleeding with an average blood loss of approximately 500cc.
-[2]
+While this is an effective procedure, some men experience erection difficulties and many men experience difficulty with ejaculation after.
+One study found that 5.8% of patients with previously good sexual function, reported a worsening of erectile function, and retrograde ejaculation was reported by 48% of those sexually active after TURP.
+Additionally, the procedure has a significant risk of bleeding with an average blood loss of approximately 500cc.

 Because of the large amount of blood loss associated with TURP, the GreenLight Laser was developed.
 It is very similar to a TURP, except that instead of using a cutting device, a very high-powered laser is used to literally vaporize the prostatic urethra and tissue beyond.